m0sys/nand-tools/README.md

 > A language that doesn't affect the way you think about programming, is not worth knowing. - [Alan Perlis](https://norvig.com/21-days.html)

+> the lyf so short, the craft so long to lerne. - Chaucer (1340 - 1400)

+> Everyone can be taught to sculpt: Michelangelo would have had to be taught how not to.
+So it is with the great programmers. - [Alan Perlis](https://norvig.com/21-days.html)

+> How about working hard to continually improve over 24 months?
+Well, now you're starting to get somewhere... - [Peter Norvig](https://norvig.com/21-days.html)

 <!-- CAP -->

 ## Computer Architecture Principles